 If you looking to wrap your fabric wallpaper around multiple walls, simply combine the widths of each wall and submit one measurement when ordering.
 There is no need to order the mural as two separate pieces.

 If you would like a professional to hang your unique wallpaper, please click the link below and fill in all necessary details.
 You will find there are loads of professional hangers in your area.

 Or, it’s easy to hang!

 All our fabric wallpaper is bespoke, we print your wallpaper to your specific measurements and the strips are 170cm - 220cm opposed to 50cm with standard wallpaper.
 This makes installation easier and has a much cleaner finished look.
-Paint the adhesive onto the wall, then stick and roll down the wallpaper onto the wall and hang the strips from edge to edge.
+Paint the adhesive onto the wall, then stick and roll down the wallpaper onto the wall, hanging the strips from edge to edge.

 Make sure the surface is smooth and clean, remove any old paint or wallpaper that is coming off.
 The preparation needed is actually very minimal, and that’s down to the amazing quality of our fabric wallpaper.

-1. You will need to purchase wallpaper adhesive, bellow is our recommended products;
+1. You will need to purchase wallpaper adhesive - bellow is our recommended product,

 2. Check the wallpaper before hanging, make sure no panels are missing and none have any defects or damage.
 The panels are labelled at the top in the order they should be hung.
 Hang from left to right.